Back to Cost Guides

 • Total wall area.
 Rendering is priced per square metre.
 A single feature wall (10–20m2) carries a minimum-job premium.
 A full single-storey house (100–150m2) is more cost-effective per square metre.

 • Render type.
-Cement render is the cheapest option but needs painting afterwards.
-Acrylic render costs more per square metre but includes colour and is more flexible (fewer cracks).
-Textured finishes add a further premium.
+Cement render at $45–$65/m2 is the cheapest option but needs painting.
+Acrylic at $60–$85/m2 includes colour and is more flexible.
+Texture coats and lime render sit at the premium end.

 • Number of storeys.
 Single-storey homes are straightforward.
-Two-storey homes require scaffolding, which typically adds a substantial amount to the total price.
-Three-storey or split-level homes increase scaffolding costs further.
+Two-storey homes need scaffolding, adding $1,500–$5,000 depending on perimeter and hire duration.
+Three-storey or split-level homes push scaffolding costs higher.

 • Surface preparation.
 The render is only as good as the surface underneath.
-Crumbling mortar, loose old render, peeling paint, or dirty surfaces need cleaning, repair, and priming before new render goes on.
-On some properties, prep work is a significant portion of the total job.
+Crumbling mortar, loose old render, peeling paint, or dirty surfaces all need cleaning, repair, and priming.
+On some properties, prep work accounts for 30–40% of the total job cost.

 • Stripping old render.
-If the existing render is cracked, hollow, or pulling away from the wall, it must be removed before re-rendering.
-Rendering over a bad base will fail within one to two years.
+If the existing render is cracked, hollow (tap it with a hammer and listen), or pulling away from the wall, it must come off before re-rendering.
+Rendering over a failing base will delaminate within one to two years.
+Removal adds $15–$30/m2 depending on how well bonded the old render is.

 • Substrate type.
 Bare brick and concrete block are ideal substrates.
-Painted brick needs additional prep.
-Fibro or fibre cement sheets may contain asbestos in pre-1990 homes and need testing before any work begins.
+Painted brick needs a bonding agent or mechanical preparation.
+Sandstone and bluestone require lime-based systems.
+Fibro or fibre cement sheets in pre-1990 homes may contain asbestos and must be tested before any work begins.

 • Weather constraints.
 Render should not be applied in extreme heat (above 35 degrees C), rain, or frost.
-Scheduling around weather conditions can affect project timelines.
+Scheduling around weather conditions can affect project timelines, particularly in Perth's summer and Melbourne's winter.

 City and Regional Price Comparison